-Our material cash requirements from known contractual obligations consisted primarily of our lease obligations.
+Our material cash requirements from known contractual obligations consisted primarily of our lease obligation.
 We lease office and laboratory space in La Jolla, California with monthly rent expense of approximately \$9,000 pursuant to a 12 month lease agreement that commenced in January 2023.
-Over the next six months, the Company expects cash requirements for our lease obligations to be approximately \$60,000.
+Over the next three months, the Company expects cash requirements for our lease obligation to be approximately \$28,000.